guolingege/apple-swift-protobuf/Sources/protoc-gen-swift/Docs.docc/index.md

 ##### Generation Option: `Visibility` - Visibility of Generated Types

-By default, SwiftProtobuf does not specify a visibility for the generated types, methods, and properties.
+By default, AppleSwiftProtobuf does not specify a visibility for the generated types, methods, and properties.
 As a result, these will end up with the default (`internal`) access.
 You can change this with the `Visibility` option: